Design a queue for Spot Instances - Amazon GameLift

 Are you using FlexMatch for matchmaking?
 You can add Spot fleets to your existing game session queues for matchmaking placements.

 Managing game session placement with a queue is best practice, and it's required when using Spot Instances.
-To design your queue consider the following:
+Because Spot Instances might not always be available when you need them, you need to design a resilient queue that includes both Spot fleets and On-Demand fleets to offer backup capacity.
+You can keep your On-Demand fleets scaled down until they're needed.
+To design your queue, consider the following:

-• Locations – To achieve the best player experience, choose locations geographically close to your players.
+• Locations – Choose locations geographically close to your players.
+Your Spot fleets and On-Demand fleets should

-• Instance types – Consider your game servers hardware requirements and availability of instances in the locations you chose.
+• Instance types – Consider your game servers hardware requirements and availability of instances in the locations you choose.

-To try a queue that optimizes Spot availability and resiliency, see Tutorial: Set up a game session queue for Spot Instances.
+To try a queue that optimizes Spot availability and resiliency, see Tutorial: Create an Amazon GameLift queue with Spot Instances.
+For Spot design best practices, see Best practices for Amazon GameLift game session queues.

 2. Create the fleets for your Spot-optimized queue.

 Based on your queue design, create fleets to deploy your game servers to your desired locations and instance types.
-See Create a Amazon GameLift managed fleet for help creating and configuring new fleets.
+See Create an Amazon GameLift managed EC2 fleet for help creating and configuring new fleets.

 3. Create your game session queue.